Æthelred the Unready: Marriages and children

-Æthelred probably married his first wife in the mid-980s as his oldest four sons (Æthelstan, Ecgberht, Edmund, Eadred) attest a charter dated 993.
+Æthelred probably married his first wife in the mid-980s as their oldest four sons (Æthelstan, Ecgberht, Edmund, Eadred) attest a charter dated 993.
 The fifth son, Eadwig, first attests in 997 and the sixth, Edgar, in 1001.
 They were named after Æthelred's recent predecessors, in historical order of their reigns, apart from Ecgberht, who interrupts the sequence, and his immediate predecessor, Edward the Martyr.
 Judging by the dates of their marriages, Æthelred's daughters by his first wife, Ælfgifu and Eadgyth, were born by the early 990s.
 His first wife is not recorded until after the Norman Conquest, and the information about her is limited and contradictory.
 According to the twelfth-century chronicler John of Worcester she was Ælfgifu, daughter of Ealdorman Æthelberht, but there was no ealdorman with that name.
 Another post-Conquest writer, Ailred of Rievaulx, does not name her, but states that her father was Thored, ealdorman of York, who did exist.
 Ailred served for a period in the household of King David I of Scotland, who was a descendant of Æthelred and his first wife, so he may have had access to reliable information.
 Combining these two sources, she may have been Ælfgifu, daughter of Thored.
 Williams comments that she seems to have been completely eclipsed by Ælfthryth, her mother-in-law.